New travel ban comes into force for suspected outlaws

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Background interviews and documents available to this correspondent reveal that a new system has now been placed by the FIA across the country to ensure the control of the state at all exit and entry points of air and land.

-In this regard, a proper Standard Operating Procedure (SOP) has been issued, which empowers FIA officers to arrest or detain a person placed on PNIL when he or she attempts to leave the country from airport or border posts, and later hand him/her over to the requesting agency.

-The sources reveal that the PNIL has been enacted on the basis of recommendations made by a three-member committee comprising Arshad Mirza, former secretary interior, Secretary Foreign Affairs Ms Tehmina Janjua and Director General of FIA Bashir Memon.
-The committee was constituted by the Supreme Court on Feb 6, 2018.
+The sources reveal that PNIL has been enacted on the basis of recommendations made by a three-member committee comprising Arshad Mirza, former secretary Interior, Secretary Foreign Affairs Ms Tehmina Janjua and Director General of FIA Bashir Memon.
+Committee was constituted by the Supreme Court on Feb 6, 2018.

-The sources say that this was done with the background that criminals such as Mujahidullah, the accused murderer of Asma Rani, a medical student form Kohat, flew abroad within a few hours of the crime.
+The sources say that this was done with the background that criminals such as Mujahidullah, accused murderer of Asma Rani, a medical student form Kohat flew abroad within a few hours of the crime.

-The sources claim that it has also been decided that the SOP will govern and maintenance of PNIL would be done by the FIA, which will place the names of such accused in its already maintained Integrated Border Management System (IBMS).
+The sources claim that it has also been decided that the SOP will govern and the maintenance of PNIL would be done by the FIA which will place the names of such accused in its already maintained Integrated Border Management System (IBMS).

-“FIA's Additional DG Immigration is authorised to circulate instructions on the PNIL to the Provincial Police Officers (PPO) and Zonal Directors FIA, based on this SOP, to receive information regarding fugitive (likely to escape),” reads a memo available with this correspondent.
+“FIA Additional DG Immigration is authorised to circulate “instructions on PNIL” to the Provincial Police Officers (PPO) and Zonal Directors FIA, based on this SOP, to receive information regarding fugitive (likely to escape) ,” reads a memo available with this correspondent.

 b) Murder cases (302 PPC)